tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls.rst

 * Start Date
 * End Date

-In this step, we'll create controls using Tethys Gizmos with their initial values.
-We'll also pass the ``EE_PRODUCTS`` dictionary to the template so that it can be used by JavaScript in future steps.
+In this step, you'll create controls using Tethys Gizmos with their initial values.
+You'll also pass the ``EE_PRODUCTS`` dictionary to the template so that it can be used by JavaScript in future steps.

 1. Modify the ``home`` controller in :file:`controllers.py` as follows: